marinhofabio/my-pxc-settings/README.md

 * Percona Monitoring and Management compatibility;
 * True Multi-master, Active-Active Cluster, Read and write to any node at any time;
 * Synchronous Replication, No slave lag, no data is lost at node crash;
-* Tightly Coupled All nodes hold the same state.
+* Tightly Coupled.
+All nodes hold the same state.
 No diverged data between nodes allowed;
 * Multi-threaded Slave For better performance.
 For any workload;
 * No Master-Slave Failover Operations or Use of VIP;
 * Hot Standby, No downtime during failover (since there is no failover);